Deborah Mumford, MPA, EdD - Owner/Director

 Mr. Mumford's background includes an undergraduate degree in business administration and marketing, and more than 45 years in retail and customer service.
 This is one of our first photos from 1985 in our re-designed office and one of the first computers is visible in the background!!!
 In addition to his own career, Mr. Mumford juggles payroll and accounts payable together with finding us the best price on crickets and chicken food!
 His shopping trips for fresh fruits and vegetables for hungry tortoises and iguanas have made him quite famous at the local supermarket.

 Edward Voliva - Animal Curator

 Ed joined "The Nature of Things" in June 2006 as our Animal Curator, and he has never looked back.
-He has the very time-consuming and important job of taking care of the more than 160 animals that are from a variety of animal kingdoms!
-He spends hours every day arranging diets, animal enclosures and developing habitats so that the animals are clean, happy, and healthy.
-In addition to The Nature of Things, Ed spends his early mornings loading and unloading trucks for UPS, and enjoys raising his family with his wife Rosina in Putnam Valley, New York.
+He continues to provide excellent care of the more than 160 animals that are from a variety of animal kingdoms!
+He spends his hours each day arranging diets, animal enclosures and developing habitats so that the animals are clean, happy, and healthy.
+In addition to The Nature of Things, Ed spends his early mornings loading and unloading trucks for UPS, training and working with border collies in controlling native geese populations, raising his family with his wife Rosina in Putnam Valley, New York.

 Monika Kerschus Granholm, BS in Biology - Office Administrator